tomltr/Process-Runner/README.md

 Round Robin:

-Each process has a share given quantum time from the user.
+Each process has a shared quantum time given by the user.
-Processes that come within the running time will be placed on the queue first.
+Processes that come within the running time will be placed first on the queue.
-Otherwise process that had run will be placed last on the queue.
+Otherwise processes that had run will be placed last on the queue.

 Quantum time: 5